xZinio/taskkill/README.md

 Anyway, I hope everything works find and if not feel free to create an issue.
 # Dependencies
 Java (TM) 8 Update 271 or higher must be installed on your system.\
-Not only that, but your Java Runtime needs to support class files of versions up to 59.0 .
+Not only that, but your Java Runtime needs to support class files of versions up to 59.0.
+For that, simply download the Java (SE) Development Kit (JDK).\
 Older versions might work, but weren't tested.
 # Changelog
 1.0 [Beta] - Compiled everything into a single .jar file\